1201 A4 Dress Code Guidelines

 -

-Tank tops; midriff tops; shirts with potentially offensive words, terms, logos, pictures, cartoons, or slogans; halter-tops, tops that expose bare shoulders; sweatshirts, and t-shirts unless worn under another blouse, shirt, jacket, or dress.
+Tank tops, crop tops, shirts with potentially offensive words, terms, logos, pictures, cartoons, slogans, halter-tops, sweatshirts, and t-shirts unless worn under another blouse, shirt, jacket, or dress.

 -